chmstimoteo/runtime-ds-test/cloud-mle/README.md

 ```

 ## Predict using Python API
 To predict using the Python API for Cloud MLE, run the script below.
-However, a service account `service-account.json`, (which will be made available on request) is required to run this file.
+However, a service account `service-account.json` is required to run this script.
 ```
 source ./scripts/predict_ratings.sh
 ```